Onboarding

 yothere init

-yothere init creates the YOTHERE_HOME layout (threads/ data/ state/ logs/), reports any brain already configured (a remote brain URL, existing brains.yaml entries, or a claude CLI on PATH), and seeds brains.yaml only when none exists (a commented template plus a bundled zero-key demo brain).
+yothere init creates the YOTHERE_HOME layout (threads/ data/ state/ logs/), reports any brain already configured (a remote brain URL, existing brains.yaml entries, or a local coding-agent CLI on PATH: claude or codex), and seeds brains.yaml only when none exists (a commented template plus a bundled zero-key demo brain).
 It is idempotent and never overwrites an existing file.

 yothere init